predixdesignsystem/px-spinner/README.md

 ### Layout

-The spinner centers itself vertically and horizontally within it's parent element.
+The `px-spinner` centers itself vertically and horizontally within its parent element.

 ## Documentation